How To Paint Terra Cotta Pots

 - Layer the pot with primer paint as its first coating.

 - Paint the outside of the pot.
-Use a thin coat neon glow in the dark paint.
+Use a thin coat glow in the dark paint.
+Following the directions to the glow and dark paint that you use.
 Extend the paint to the top 2 inches of the inside of the pot.
 It isn't necessary to paint any more of the inside if the pot will be filled with soil.

 - Let the pot dry thoroughly.
 Then apply a second coat.
 After that coat dries, apply a final coat.